Our Verdict

 Weight

 A lack of frills certainly contributes to this helmet's almost-ridiculous weight.
 At just 360 grams for our size large, it is among the lightest mountain bike helmets we've tested.
 In our minds, the Radix's weight is one of its biggest selling points.
-Typically when it comes to cycling equipment, weight reduction comes at a premium.
+Typically, when it comes to cycling equipment, weight reduction comes at a premium.
 The lighter the gear, the higher the price.
-So a lightweight helmet at a mid-range price without sacrificing quality is an exciting prospect.
+So, a lightweight helmet at a mid-range price without sacrificing quality is an exciting prospect.

-If you're looking for a versatile, no-frills mountain bike helmet that you can use for all of your cross country, trail riding, and light-duty all-mountain adventures the Radix Mips is an excellent choice.
-For a price that is less than half of the top-rated models in the test this helmet stacks up well, and for that reason, we've named it our Best Buy.
+If you're looking for a versatile, no-frills mountain bike helmet that you can use for all of your cross-country, trail riding, and light-duty all-mountain adventures, the Giro Radix Mips is an excellent choice.
+In a world where each new mountain bike helmet release has a longer marketing brief than the last, the Radix Mips bucks the trend.